ADLER & ADLER, PLLC

-Adler & Adler are New York trust lawyers knowledgeable about revocable trusts.
-They understand that estate planning is an important undertaking for your family.
+Robert Adler is a New York trust and estate lawyer knowledgeable about revocable trusts.
+He understands that estate planning is an important undertaking for your family.
 An important document to consider as part of an estate plan is the Revocable Trust.
 Sometimes revocable trusts are referred to as living trusts.

 Often, certain factors will suggest that a revocable trust not be used for certain of the property owner's assets.
 On the other hand, in many cases, it may be appropriate for at least some of an individual's assets to be held in a revocable trust.

 The probate process often is sought to be avoided because of certain costs and procedures associated with that process.
 Regardless of whether using a revocable trust will be more cost effective than passing property by Will, avoiding the probate process will bypass certain safeguards built into the law to prevent potential fraud and other adverse effects.
 For example, the law governing wills requires that instruments can be admitted to probate only if they are executed in accordance with strict formalities.
 These formalities have been developed to increase the probability that the property will pass in accordance with the actual wishes of the owner.
 In most cases, those safeguards will not apply with respect to property passing by a revocable trust.
 Similarly, somewhat stricter court supervision governs the administration of property passing by a Will.
 Avoiding the probate process means that some level of judicial supervision may not be present.

 Assets subject to the probate process may be subject to several expenses.
 These may include the commissions of an executor, attorney's fees, filing charges, fees of court-appointed appraisers and accountant's fees.
 These expenses can vary significantly from estate to estate.